JEClaire/jeclaire.github.io/_pages/about.md

 ------
 During my master’s studies, I was advised by Professor [Seung Eun Lee](https://soc.seoultech.ac.kr/Professor/Professor.html) and worked as a member of the Computer Architecture Lab.
-For more information about the lab, please visit the [lab’s website](https://soc.seoultech.ac.kr/).
+For more information about the lab, please visit the [Computer Architecture Lab](https://soc.seoultech.ac.kr/).

 ------